johanna-momole/BMIN503_Final_Project/README.md

 ## Usage

--   **Data**: This folder (or link to data source) contains the dataset, "NCHS Data Brief No. 495," which includes HPV vaccination coverage data and relevant demographic and socioeconomic variables.

--   **Methods**: Outlines the data preparation, exploratory data analysis (EDA), geographic analysis, and predictive modeling steps used to analyze the dataset.

--   **Results**: Summarizes the findings, including significant predictors of vaccination coverage and insights into areas for improvement in vaccination rates.

-## Usage

 To run the analysis, clone this repository and open it as an RStudio Project.
 The primary analyses are within the `.qmd` file, which can be rendered to HTML.

 ## Future Work